 We are subject to significant risks due to fluctuations in commodity prices.
 Our exposure to these risks is primarily in the gas processing component of our business.
 We currently process gas under three main types of contractual arrangements as summarized below.
 Approximately 89% of our processing margins are from fixed fee based contracts for the six months ended June 30, 2015.
-During March 2015, the Partnership acquired processing plants from Coronado which generate gross operating margins based on percent of proceeds contracts.
+During March 2015 the Partnership acquired processing plants from Coronado which generate gross operating margins based on percent of proceeds contracts.

-- 1. Processing margin contracts: Under this type of contract, we pay the producer for the full amount of inlet gas to the plant, and we make a margin based on the difference between the value of liquids recovered from the processed natural gas as compared to the value of the natural gas volumes lost and the cost of fuel used in processing.
-The shrink and fuel losses are referred to as plant thermal reduction, or PTR.
-Our margins from these contracts are high during periods of high liquids prices relative to natural gas prices and can be negative during periods of high natural gas prices relative to liquids prices.
-However, we mitigate our risk of processing natural gas when margins are negative primarily through our ability to bypass processing when it is not profitable for us or by contracts that revert to a minimum fee for processing if the natural gas must be processed to meet pipeline quality specifications. - Percent of liquids contracts: Under these contracts, we receive a fee in the form of a percentage of the liquids recovered, and the producer bears all the cost of the natural gas shrink.
-Therefore, our margins from these contracts are greater during periods of high liquids prices.
-Our margins from processing cannot become negative under percent of liquids contracts, but do decline during periods of low NGL prices. - 3.
-Percent of proceeds contracts: Under these contracts, we receive a fee as a portion of the proceeds of the sale of natural gas and liquids.
-Therefore, our margins from these contracts are greater during periods of high natural gas and liquids prices.
-Our margins from processing cannot become negative under percent of proceeds contracts, but do decline during periods of low natural gas and NGL prices. - 4.
+- 1. Processing margin contracts: Under this type of contract, the Partnership pays the producer for the full amount of inlet gas to the plant, and makes a margin based on the difference between the value of liquids recovered from the processed natural gas as compared to the value of the natural gas volumes lost and the cost of fuel used in processing.
+The shrink and fuel losses are referred to as plant thermal reduction or "PTR".
+The Partnership's margins from these contracts are high during periods of high liquids prices relative to natural gas prices, and can be negative during periods of high natural gas prices relative to liquids prices.
+However, the Partnership mitigates its risk of processing natural gas when margins are negative primarily through its ability to bypass processing when it is not profitable for the Partnership, or by contracts that revert to a minimum fee for processing if the natural gas must be processed to meet pipeline quality specifications. - 2.
+Percent of liquids contracts: Under these contracts, the Partnership receives a fee in the form of a percentage of the liquids recovered, and the producer bears all the cost of the natural gas shrink.
+Therefore, the Partnership's margins from these contracts are greater during periods of high liquids prices.
+The Partnership's margins from processing cannot become negative under percent of liquids contracts, but do decline during periods of low NGL prices. - 3.
+Percent of proceeds contracts: Under these contracts, the Partnership receives a fee as a portion of the proceeds of the sale of natural gas and liquids.
+Therefore, the Partnership's margins from these contracts are greater during periods of high natural gas and liquids prices.
+The Partnership's margins from processing cannot become negative under percent of proceeds contracts, but do decline during periods of low natural gas and NGL prices. - 4.
 Fee based contracts: Under these contracts we have no direct commodity price exposure and are paid a fixed fee per unit of volume that is processed.

-Our primary commodity risk management objective is to reduce volatility in our cash flows.
-We maintain a risk management committee, including members of senior management, which oversees all hedging activity.
-We enter into hedges for natural gas and NGLs using over-the-counter derivative financial instruments with only certain well-capitalized counterparties which have been approved by our risk management committee.
+The Partnership's primary commodity risk management objective is to reduce volatility in its cash flows.
+The Partnership maintains a risk management committee, including members of senior management, which oversees all hedging activity.
+The Partnership enters into hedges for natural gas and NGLs using over-the-counter derivative financial instruments with only certain well-capitalized counterparties which have been approved by its risk management committee.

-We have hedged our exposure to fluctuations in prices for natural gas and NGL volumes produced for our account.
-We hedge our exposure based on volumes we consider hedgeable (volumes committed under contracts that are long term in nature) versus total volumes that include volumes that may fluctuate due to contractual terms, such as contracts with month to month processing options.
-Further, we have tailored our hedges to generally match the NGL product composition and the NGL and natural gas delivery points to those of our physical equity volumes.
-The NGL hedges cover specific NGL products based upon our expected equity NGL composition.
+The Partnership has hedged its exposure to fluctuations in prices for natural gas and NGL volumes produced for its account.
+The Partnership hedges its exposure based on volumes it considers hedgeable (volumes committed under contracts that are long term in nature) versus total volumes that include volumes that may fluctuate due to contractual terms, such as contracts with month to month processing options.
+Further, the Partnership has tailored its hedges to generally match the NGL product composition and the NGL and natural gas delivery points to those of its physical equity volumes.
+The NGL hedges cover specific NGL products based upon the Partnership's expected equity NGL composition.